-OpiSafe was selected as the Medicaid Prescriber Tool and will coordinate multiple activities to promote prescriber adoption and utilization of the PDMP - activities which are key in reducing the number of prescriptions and prescribing less expensive medications, both of which will assist in reducing healthcare costs.
-The ability to have these insights will optimize medication prescribing and reduce medication costs, coupled with use of the PDMP will support real-time clinical decision making and reduce negative prescription effects on the patient.
+The OpiSafe application provides opioid risk metrics and medication monitoring services for prescribers and was selected as one component of the Medicaid Prescriber Tool.
+OpiSafe will coordinate multiple activities to promote prescriber adoption and utilization of the PDMP - activities which are key in reducing the number of prescriptions and prescribing less expensive medications, both of which will assist in reducing healthcare costs.
+The ability to have these insights will optimize medication prescribing and reduce medication costs, coupled with use of the PDMP, will support real-time clinical decision making and reduce negative prescription effects on the patient.